DiamondDevelop/whack-a-monster/README.md

 Use `querySelector()` to get the missing `score` and `timer` elements.

-**Hint:** Review the _Selecting elements on the DOM_ lesson from the _JavaScript and the DOM_ module if you don't remember how to use query selectors.
-You can also consult the [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).

-**Commit your code**: If you've made notable progress, now might be a good time to make a commit to secure your progress.

 #### Acceptance criteria

 1. The title is surrounded by `h1` tags and has `title` set as `id`.